 GENCB not only builds the control block during program execution, but can also build the control block in dynamically allocated storage.
-One advantage of this technique is that it can remove application program dependencies on the length of each control block.

 The GENCB user specifies the type of control block to be built and the contents of its fields.
 The operands used to specify the field contents are exactly the same as those used in the macro instruction that builds the control block.
 For example, these macro instructions build the same exit list: